Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 If you follow all the steps correctly, it’s not hard to propagate this plant.

-There may be many methods to propagate this plant, but the most used and preferred way to propagate this plant is Stem cutting.
+There may be many methods to propagate this plant, but Stem cutting is the most used and preferred way to propagate this plant.

 This is one of the easiest methods of propagating Rhaphidophora.
 Let’s look at the steps.

-- The first step is to identify and choose one of the healthy stems for the process.
+- The first step is to identify and choose one of the healthy stems.

 - Make sure the stem you choose has at least two nodes.
 Cut 3-4 inches of the stem below the lower node.
 Having an aerial node is a bonus.